Liver Cancer (cont.)

 Liver Cancer Treatment Options

 The best treatment for primary liver cancer is to remove it surgically.
 Unfortunately, that is seldom possible; in fact, fewer than 10% of patients are suitable for surgery.
 This may be because the liver function is too poor due to cirrhosis for the patient to go through surgery safely or because there are several tumors that are too widespread to remove them all.
-For example, cirrhosis makes it difficult for patients to get safely through almost any type of operation, and when cutting the liver is involved, half might die due to bleeding, infection, or liver failure.
-Frequently, there are other tiny cancers that are not visible but will eventually grow back after successful surgery.
+For example, cirrhosis makes it difficult for patients to get safely through almost any type of operation, and when cutting the liver is involved, as many as half might die due to bleeding, infection, or liver failure.
+Frequently, there are other tiny deposits of cancer that are not visible at surgery or on scans, but will eventually grow back after successful surgery.
 Despite these issues, however, surgical techniques have steadily improved over the past 20 years, making it ever safer and more effective for many people to undergo an operation.
 Currently, more than half of patients will survive more than five years after removal of their cancer.

 If surgery is not possible, there are other treatments that can attack the tumor specifically with liver-directed therapy.
 The tumor may be injected with a toxic material such as pure alcohol or chemotherapy in order to kill it.
 It can be frozen and killed with supercold liquid nitrogen (cryotherapy).
 Microwaves, radio waves, or laser can be directed at the tumor to kill it using heat energy.
 This is the principle behind radiofrequency ablation, in which a metal probe is inserted into the tumor under ultrasound or CT scan guidance.
 Thermal (heat) energy is created by radio waves coming from the tip of the probe, and this damages the surrounding cells, killing the tumor.
 These local techniques are limited to people with only one or two small tumors, in general.